Manage Your Experian Credit Report

 You can place a fraud alert on your Experian credit report online, over the phone by calling 1-888-397-3742, or by mail by writing P.O.
 Box 9532, Allen, TX 75013

-An Experian credit report security freeze will lock your credit reports preventing inquiries until you unlock it with a PIN or password.
-Visit Experian's credit freeze page to get detailed instructions for freezing your credit report.
+An Experian credit report security freeze will lock your credit reports, preventing inquiries until you unlock it with a PIN or password.
+Call Experian or visit their website to get detailed instructions for freezing your credit report.

 Checking Your Score